Painting old metal made a world of difference on this vintage canning colander I found and made over into farmhouse holiday decor.

 I distressed it with a sanding block to bring a little bit more of the green back.

-Jeff purchased two different holiday spruce floral sprigs and some white glitter snowflakes.
+I purchased two different holiday spruce floral sprigs and some white glitter snowflakes.
 And I added some red ornaments that I already had.